cksystemsteaching/selfie/README.md

 Everything done by a computer is encoded in bits including code.
 We heard that before but we anyway emphasize this again because it takes repetition and time to realize what that really means.
 Whatever we want a computer do needs to be broken down into the tiniest steps (code) of bit manipulation (data).
 Doing that makes people realize how complex even seemingly simple tasks often are.

-Code exists in very different forms.
-Whenever we talk about it we mean actual *machine code*, not *source code* like `selfie.c`, unless we say so.
-The difference is that machine code is a sequence of bytes that *instructs* a computer to perform computation with data by manipulating the bits encoding the data whereas source code is just text that still needs to be translated to machine code before it can instruct the machine to do anything.
+Code exists in very different forms such as *source code* like `selfie.c` or actual *machine code*.
+The latter is a sequence of bytes that *instructs* a computer to perform computation with data by manipulating the bits encoding the data whereas source code is just text that still needs to be translated to machine code before it can instruct the machine to do anything.
 Machine code is for machines, source code is for humans.
 The machine chapter explains what machine code is and the programming chapter explains what source code is.
 For now, we focus on machine code and explain how it works intuitively.

 ![Machine code encoded in 32 bits (4 bytes) per instruction and stored contiguously in memory instruction by instruction](figures/code.png "Code")